zextras/tech-doc/source/_includes/_adminpanel/domains-ce.rst

 Global
 ------

-.. _global-global:
+.. _ap-global-global:

 Global
 ~~~~~~

+The settings in this page allow to configure both system
+notifications and domain disclaimers.

+.. card:: System Notifications

-The only setting in this page is the e-mail address that appears as
+   To configure notifications, provide the e-mail address that appears
-the sender of the system notifications, which must be unique, and the
+   as the sender of the system notifications, which must be unique,
-recipients that will receive them.
+   and the recipients that will receive them.

+.. card:: Domain Disclaimer

+   The first options is to activate the domain disclaimer as a
+   mandatory option for all domains configured.
+By default, the
+   disclaimer, whose text can be configured in Section
+   :menuselection:`Domains --> Details --> Disclaimer` (see
+   :ref:`ap-disclaimer`), is added at the end of each incoming and
+   outgoing message, unless the second option, *Only allow outbound
+   disclaimers*, is enabled: in that case, the disclaimer is added
+   only to outgoing messages

 .. _global-delegate: